Day in the Life of a Women’s Health Nurse Practitioner (NP)

 To learn more about the work and advocacy of WHNPs and to connect with those working in this specialty area, check out some of the resources below.

-• American Association of Nurse Practitioners (AANP): With over 118,000 members, AANP is the largest organization for nurse practitioners, and they play a crucial role in advocating for NPs and their patients across the nation.
+• American Association of Nurse Practitioners (AANP): Representing the interests of the more than 385,000 licensed NPs in the country, AANP is the largest organization for nurse practitioners, and they play a crucial role in advocating for NPs and their patients across the nation.
 You can find information about their specialty practice group (SPG) for women’s health NPs here.

-• Centering Healthcare Institute: With over two decades of experience as the go-to resource for group care, the Centering Healthcare Institute has developed and sustained the centering model in 582 practice sites and in some of the largest health systems in the world.
+• Centering Healthcare Institute: With over two decades of experience as the go-to resource for group care, the Centering Healthcare Institute has developed and sustained the centering model in nearly 500 practice sites and in some of the largest health systems in the world.

 • Nurse Practitioners in Women’s Health (NPWH): Formed in 1980 by 20 NPs from Planned Parenthood, NPWH has grown into a large professional community for women’s health nurse practitioners and other advanced practice registered nurses who provide women’s and gender-related healthcare.